10 Mistakes to avoid when invoicing your customers

 You can speed this process up by using cloud billing applications, such as Elorus or Due.
 Instead of manually creating an invoice you could automate the process if you have recurring orders so that it will automatically send an invoice to the customer or withdraw funds from their bank account or credit card.

 3. Vague description of the product or service

 When billing customers you need to be as detailed as possible.
-For instance, you should specify exactly what you are billing the customer for by a creating an itemized list of goods or services.
-This clearly lets the customer know exactly what they are being charged for.
+For instance, you should specify exactly what you are billing the customer for by creating an itemized list of goods or services.
+This clearly allows the customer to know exactly what they are being charged for.
 If the invoice is more than initially quoted or includes additional expenses, make sure that this is explained on the bill.

 Also, if your customer requires information like an Employer Identification Number or purchase order, make sure that’s included.
 This not only gives you more of a professional appearance, it also increases your chances of getting paid on time.